Practical Uses for a Radius Map (With Worked Examples)

 Verify all of: grocery store, primary-care physician, pharmacy, K-12 school, transit stop, gym, and a third place fall inside.

 Worked example — Brookline, MA — 15-minute walk · 0.75 mi radius.
-A 0.75-mile radius from Coolidge Corner in Brookline, MA encloses three full-service supermarkets (Trader Joe’s, Whole Foods, Stop & Shop), two T stations on the Green Line, the Brookline Booksmith, four pharmacies, Brookline High School, and Brookline Hills public library — the rare US neighbourhood that hits every 15-minute-city checkbox at the 15-minute walking threshold.
+A 0.75-mile radius from Coolidge Corner in Brookline, MA encloses three full-service supermarkets, two Green Line T stations, an independent bookstore, four pharmacies, the public high school, and a public library — the rare US neighbourhood that hits every 15-minute-city checkbox at the 15-minute walking threshold.
 Open this radius in the tool →

 Common pitfall.
 A 15-minute city around your apartment is not a 15-minute city around your child’s school or your spouse’s job.
 The thesis applies one address at a time.